agrosner/DBFlow/usage/Migration2Guide.md

 This release comes with some _very_ notable features such as:
   1. Subquery support
   2. Better Column name and alias support
+  3. Private columns support
-  3. One-To-Many annotation support
+  4. One-To-Many annotation support
-  4. Better caching support with other column types
+  5. Better caching support with other column types
-  5. Non-table Models, providing support for non-uniform or standard queries
+  6. Non-table Models, providing support for non-uniform or standard queries
-  6. Custom SQLite Open Helpers
+  7. Custom SQLite Open Helpers

 ### Subquery Support